dmbarbour/glas/docs/GlasApps.md

     * `write(Ref, Data)` - add item to bag, non-deterministic position in list.
     * `read(Ref) : Data` - read and remove data from a non-deterministic position in the list.
 Diverge if bag is empty.
     * `peek(Ref) : Data` - read data non-deterministically without removing it.
 Can be useful for concurrency.
-  * *etc.* - We can introduce specialized views for dicts and arrays for fine-grained conflict analysis at the level of indices.
-I'm not convinced that is better than directly modeling a dict or array of refs.
-Database support for CRDTs could prove useful for distributed runtimes.
-See *Distributed State.*
+  * `index.*` - logically view a cell containing a dict as a dict of cells, or similar for arrays.
+This allows fine-grained read-write conflict analysis per index and occasional whole-value operations.
+Indexed refs may be (perhaps temporarily) invalid, e.g. binding index 42 of a 40-element array.
+Data operations on invalid refs diverge.
+    * `dict(Ref, Name) : Ref` - Return Ref to access a field in referenced dict.
+Name is binary excluding NULL.
+    * `array(Ref, N) : Ref` - Return Ref to access an offset into referenced list or array.
+  * *CRDTs* - (tentative) runtime support for cells modeling [conflict-free replicated data types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are useful for network partitioning tolerance in a distributed system.
+See *Distributed State*.
+However, a lot of research is needed to choose suitable CRDTs.
 * `sys.refl.db.*` - methods for reflection on the database.
   * `ref.weak.tryfetch(WeakRef) : opt Ref` - returns an optional Ref, i.e. a singleton list containing Ref if available, otherwise the empty list.
 This operation indirectly observes the garbage collector.
-Without 'tryfetch', users can still
   * `ref.usage(Ref, Hint)` - describe how a Ref will be used for optimization purposes, an annotation of sorts
+  * `ref.uid(Ref) : Text` - returns a text representing an internal, runtime-specific unique identifier for a reference.
+May be determined upon allocation.
   * `var.iter(Scope, Binary) : Name` - iteration through var names in use.
 Returns the next name lexicographically after a given binary, or the empty string if we've reached the end.
 This operation indirectly observes the garbage collector, which may heuristically delete vars if they contain zero and have no external Refs.
+  * `queue.reader.buffer(Ref) : Ref` - access the read buffer as a separate Ref from the main list ref.
+If you want to read 'all available' data, this provides the means to do so.
+  * `queue.writer.buffer(Ref) : Ref` - access the write buffer as a separate Ref from the main list ref.
+Note that content from the write buffer may transfer to the read buffer at any moment between transactions.

 A persistent heap is far more convenient than the filesystem due to runtime support for atomic transactions, structured data, content-addressed storage, and distributed mirroring.
 However, shared state is still very messy.
 To mitigate this, application adapters can serve as coordinators.
 A var name such as `"~varname"` within the application might translate to `"/home/appname/varname"` using 'appname' from application settings.
 Meanwhile, `"/shm/var"` is an unstructured shared var, and the adapter may support ad hoc asynchronous IPC patterns: databus, publish-subscribe, perhaps even a relational database.

 *Note:* This API is very dynamic.
 This makes it difficult to statically reason about behavior or optimize allocations.
 To mitigate this, we can specialize type annotations for Refs, infer Ref types, and favor static 'var' where feasible.

 ### Distributed State